appleanil/AWS-JAN-2026-SERIES/DAY14-15/chtgpt.md

+Original EBS Volume

+        ↓
+ebslogs.logs exists ✅

+        ↓
+Create Snapshot

+        ↓
+Wait until Completed

+        ↓
+Create New Volume FROM that Snapshot

+        ↓
+Attach to EC2 Server 2

+        ↓
+Check lsblk -f

+        ↓
+DO NOT run mkfs.xfs

+        ↓
+Mount the volume

+        ↓
+Check old file

 Sure.
 Here is the **proper end-to-end workflow** for your scenario:

 # EBS Server → Snapshot → New EBS Volume → New EC2 Server